Teenage drug use can range from experimentation to addiction. No matter where the child lands on the spectrum of use, treatments exist.

 How to Deal With Teenage Drug Use

 1. Cool, calm and collected

 Emotions are running high for everyone, so before anything is discussed it’s important to take time to assure everyone can start from a place of calm.
-Screaming, demanding explanations, threatening punishments and reminding your child how horribly they have messed up will only escalate an already explosive situation.
+Screaming, demanding explanations, threatening punishments and reminding your child how horribly they have messed up by using drugs will only escalate an already explosive situation.

 Coming at the problem calmly will allow you to prioritize the connection between you and your teen even when their behavior isn’t appropriate.
 The biggest influence on teens is the positive connection with a caregiver.
 When they feel that connection is being prioritized, they are much more likely to receive advice and direction.

 2. Chase the why of your teen’s drug use

 Your goal when talking to your child is to find out what led them to use substances.
 The key is to stay curious about the answers they have, instead of interrogating them to gather information about the incident.
 Discovering why they arrived at the choice to use will be more helpful than simply having details about the incident.